stigmergic-org/localnode/README.md

 ## Features

 - 🌐 Local ENS resolution using Ethereum RPC
-- 📁 IPFS content serving via Kubo node
+- 📁 **Batteries-included IPFS** - Automatically uses your kubo installation or starts a managed instance
 - 🔒 HTTPS with locally-trusted certificates
 - 🎯 Subdomain routing for `*.eth.localhost`
 - ⚙️ Settings UI for easy configuration